Freiling87/CCU/CCU/Scratchpad.md

 	CCU.Patches.Interface.P_LevelEditor.FixedUpdate_Prefix (LevelEditor __instance, UnityEngine.GameObject ___helpScreen, UnityEngine.GameObject ___initialSelection, UnityEngine.GameObject ___workshopSubmission, UnityEngine.GameObject ___longDescription, ButtonHelper ___yesNoButtonHelper, UnityEngine.UI.InputField ___chunkNameField) (at <ca47c8100fc149198a1a46d28d85f694>:0)
 	LevelEditor.FixedUpdate () (at <cc65d589faac4fcd9b0b87048bb034d5>:0)
 - Log it.
+###			H	Ctrl + Shift + A - Select all in Layer only
+What I mean here is that the normal Ctrl + A should select in all layers.
+Is that possible?
 ###			√	Ctrl + A - Deselect All
 Complete
 ###			√	F2 - QuickNew